sanzeeb3/wp-frontend-delete-account/readme.txt

 == Changelog ==

-= Unreleasd =
+= 1.3.5 - 1/10/2021 =
+* Fix - Correctly load autoload file.
+* Fix - WooCommerce myaccount tab custom title
 * Add - pl_PL translation (props to Jacek)
-* Fix - Correctly load autoload file

 = 1.3.4 - 11/20/2020 =
 * Fix - 404 page when the permanlinkns has yet not been set.